chloecode86/Deep-Learning_Stock-Prediction/README.md

 <br />

 #### Business Objective
-To predict the movement of the FB stock price based on previous 21 days of trading of three stocks: META, AMZN and INTC.
+To predict the movement of the FB stock price based on previous 21 days of trading of three stocks: META, AMZN and INTC. <br />
 <br />

 #### Data Collection